cs-chan/Total-Text-Dataset/README.md

 - The results from recent papers on Total-Text dataset are listed below where P=Precision, R=Recall & F=F-score.
 - If your result is missing or incorrect, please do not hesisate to contact us.
+- The baseline scores are based on our proposed <a href="http://cs-chan.com/doc/IJDAR2019.pdf">[Poly-FRCNN-3] in [this folder](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Baseline).
 - <sup>*</sup>Pascal VOC IoU metric; <a href="https://arxiv.org/abs/1712.02170"><sup>**</sup>Polygon Regression</a>

 ### Detection Leaderboard